SquareHole/disapyr-site/cline_docs/currentTask.md

 - ✅ Implement Netlify function for secret retrieval from Neon Postgres database
 - ✅ Implement Netlify function for secret creation and storage
 - ✅ Integrate frontend with backend API
+- ✅ Add encryption for secrets at rest
+- ✅ Implement secure deletion after retrieval
-- Set up environment variables for database connection
+- Set up environment variables for database connection and encryption
 - Test the functions locally and in production

 ## Context